WhatSock/apex/README.md

 There is no required syntax for creating a standalone module.
 Any properly coded JavaScript file can become a module import as-needed using the $A.import() statement.

 However, when creating modules that reference additional module imports, it is important to use the Module Import Template to do so.
-This is available in the file at: "Help/Module Import Template.js"
+This is available in the file at: "Help/ModuleTemplate.js"

 For example, the props object is required to be passed down to all imported modules to ensure that deferred callbacks can be queued correctly when chained together.
-This is an extremely powerful feature, and allows for shared props to be passed between external modules when loaded dynamically for custom behavior configurations.
+This is a powerful feature, and allows for shared props to be passed between external modules when loaded dynamically for custom behavior configurations.

 For more information regarding props, view the help file at: "Help/$A API/Import and Fetch APIs/Props"

-Apex Widget Templates
+Widget Templates
 -----

+All of the following ARIA widget templates are available for immediate use.
+None of them require any prior knowledge of ARIA to implement.

 Accordions, Buttons, Checkboxes, Comboboxes, Datepickers, Dialogs, Footnotes, Listboxes, Menus, Popups, Radios, Switches, Tabs, Tooltips, and Trees.

-Usage License
+License
 -----

-Apex 4X is distributed under the terms of the Open Source Initiative OSI - MIT License.
+Apex 4X including all template design patterns is distributed under the terms of the Open Source Initiative OSI - MIT License, and may be freely used for any purpose within any web technology.

-Developed and maintained by: Bryan Garaventa https://www.linkedin.com/in/bgaraventa Or on Twitter at https://twitter.com/bryanegaraventa

-Contributors
+Acknowledgements
 -----

+* Author and developer: Bryan Garaventa https://www.linkedin.com/in/bgaraventa
+* Website designer: Angela Ricci http://gericci.me
-* Laurence Lewis (Markup and Style Editor): https://www.linkedin.com/in/laurence-lewis-77520365/
+* Style and markup editor: Laurence Lewis https://www.linkedin.com/in/laurence-lewis-77520365/
-* Visual design by Angela Ricci (web designer and web front-end developer).
-You can check her work at her personal site http://gericci.me/ Or you can follow her on Twitter at https://twitter.com/gericci
+* Contributions by: Danny Allen http://dannya.com

 Project home:
 -----